 This model is based on target-template sequence alignment of

-templates, and incorrect reconstruction of loops (insertions and deletions)
+Structural variation in templates, and incorrect reconstruction of loops

-are frequent sources of model inaccuracies.
-Careful validation of the
+(insertions and deletions) are the main sources of model inaccuracies.

 Would you like to submit this model to quality estimation services?